Chakrashila Wildlife Sanctuary

-Chakrashila Wildlife Sanctuary is a wildlife sanctuary falling under Kokrajhar district and some adjacent areas of Dhubri district of Assam, India.
+Chakrashila Wildlife Sanctuary originally Sikhri-Sikhla Wildlife Sanctuary is a wildlife sanctuary falling under Kokrajhar district and some adjacent areas of Dhubri district of Assam, India.
 It is famous for the golden langur and is the second protected habitat for golden langurs in India.

 History

-Chakrashila Hill was first declared as a reserve forest in 1966 and on 14 July 1994, it was recognized with the status of sanctuary by the Government of Assam.
+Sikhri-Sikhla Hill was first declared as a reserve forest in 1966 and on 14 July 1994, it was recognized with the status of sanctuary by the Government of Assam.
 A local environmental activist group, Nature's Beckon, played a vital role in this recognition.